Sep 5 · 3 read

 Here are some of the cybersecurity tips that app development companies should consider:

 Always make sure you regularly test the products you are building in order to detect vulnerabilities ahead of time;

 Adopt strong authentication measures for your web and mobile apps to keep the intruders away;

-Check the issues of the open-source libraries you're about to use and make sure to keep up with the security updates.
+Check the issues of the open-source library you're about to use and make sure to keep up with the security updates.

 A little piece of advice for the ruby gems maintainers - you should consider enabling two-factor authentication on your rubygems.org account and make sure nobody will ever release an update containing malicious code.
 Check this guide on how to do it.

-The story with the August 2019 Ruby backdoor is just an example of how an app development company can react quickly and fix an issue that could have affected directly its clients.
+The story with the August 2019 Ruby backdoor is just an example of how an app development company can react quickly on fixing an issue that could have affected directly its clients.

 The best thing about being in the tech field is that we have the right expertise and resources to fix immediately any malicious threat.
 Our responsibility is to make sure that the clients that have chosen to work with us won’t be affected by the hackers.

 We are back to developing powerful web and mobile apps, but please be sure that our quick-to-reply habits will always help us deal with any cyber threat.